carmenbianca/report-liferay/report.md

 by engineers during the development process.

 Liferay also uses FOSSology and FOSSID as tools that reduce the workload of Legal, but they are not automated.
-These tools are behind a \gls{vpn}, and their installations aren't production-quality.
+These tools are behind a \gls{vpn}, but while the IT department maintains the underlying VM, the tools are maintained by Legal, with the shared maintainership being a sub-optimal solution.

 ### The project